Personal Injury Attorneys

 Charles has spent his legal career litigating against big banks, car dealers, credit reporting agencies, and insurance companies helping his injured and abused clients and crime victims.
 He has obtained favorable decisions and verdicts from the State and Federal courts and from arbitrators throughout New Mexico.

-David Adams received a degree in economics and professional management from Albion College and his law degree from the University of New Mexico School of Law.
+David Adams received a degree in economics and professional management from Albion College in Michigan and his law degree from the University of New Mexico School of Law.
 David is also a member of the Sault St. Marie Tribe of Chippewa Indians of Michigan.

 As an Assistant United States Attorney, David prosecuted major crimes and served as a Tribal Liaison to the 22 Pueblos and Nations in New Mexico.
 For his community outreach work, the United States Attorney General recognized his tireless efforts to enhance public safety in Indian Country and combat violence against women.